 The Trust sponsors bi-annual workshops, which bring together clinicians, educators, academics and other professionals who work with children with visual impairment.
 The aim is to share research, experience and insights and help stimulate the interchange between research and practice relevant to children with visual impairment.

 Recent workshops have covered themes in visual impairment including adult-child interaction, quality of life, face and emotion processing, education, technology and infant observation.
-Our next workshop will be held in November 2015.
-Workshops take place at the UCL Institute of Child Health in London.
+Our next workshop will be held on Saturday 7th November 2015 at the UCL Institute of Child Health in London.
+If you want to be added to our mailing list to hear about future events please email firstname.lastname@example.org.

 The Mary Kitzinger Trust was established by the parents of Mary Kitzinger, following her tragically early death on the 7th February 1985 at the age of 35.
 Mary was an exceptionally gifted child psychologist who worked with children with all kinds of disabilities.
 She was particularly interested in the young visually impaired child and attained a deep and sensitive understanding of the difficulties faced by such children and their families.